Click here to listen to a reading of this blog:

 The exhaustion of my inadequately treated hypothyroidism and missed adrenal fatigue, caused me to miss days off work, when I couldn’t even get myself up or down stairs unaided, let alone get myself to work and have the energy to do anything once there.

-With my adrenal fatigue, too, this made my anxiety worse and I was trapped in a vicious cycle.
+With my adrenal dysfunction, too, this made the anxiety worse and I was trapped in a vicious cycle.
 I was anxious about work, and then struggling at work made me even more anxious.

 Being suicidally depressed at the time added even another layer to my struggle at work.
 I had zero motivation, barely cared about keeping my job and couldn’t concentrate on anything.
 All I could think about was how much physical and mental pain I was in, how tired I was all the time, how totally fed up I was, and basically, how I wanted it all to end.

 A Familiar Story

 This is a really familiar story to many thyroid patients, since many are kept non-optimally treated, when doctors test TSH only and keep them on T4-only medicine like Levothyroxine which doesn’t help them get better, and this is so sad.